PappasBrent/pappasbrent.github.io/typ/research-statement.typ

 programs having more than half of their files accessed by only a single build phase.
 //
-This work advances research on build phase isolation enforcement with new and promising findings about its applicability.
+This work advances research on build system security with new and promising findings about the applicability of build phase isolation enforcement.
 //
 A publication for this research currently under review at ICSE '27.
 //